kailash-manasarovar/statement/docs/timeline/2024/june.md

 - She told me in March about the trip when [I was threatened out of my piano studies and started to fear for my life](march/13-end.md#madrid) and escaped to Madrid.
 - She is visiting London with her sister and her nephew.
 - She tells me her nephew has ADHD.
-- He does seem a little high; he just grins a lot and keeps falling asleep.
+- He does seem a little high; he grins a lot and keeps falling asleep.
 - He takes a nap at Let Women Speak in the park.
 - The thing is, my friend had a 5-year-old nephew with the same name in 2005, the year I met her.
 - I was around when they had visited London together and she told me all about it, about it being so hot on the tube in the summer, etc.